Does my home office need business insurance?

-An easy test is to ask yourself “Am I selling a product or service from my home, in exchange for money?”
-Think about whether you’ve got a website, stock, equipment, or even a business Facebook or Instagram page where you promote yourself from.
-If the answer is yes to any of these – congratulations, you probably have yourself a home office.
+An easy test is to ask yourself: “Am I selling a product or service from my home in exchange for money?”
+Think about whether you’ve got a website, stock, equipment, or even a business Facebook page where you promote yourself.
+If the answer is yes to any of these – congratulations, you probably have yourself a home business.

 Q: My business is pretty small – do I really need insurance?

-Small businesses are especially vulnerable to risks as a single event can have a devastating effect on their ability to continue trading.
-There are numerous risks that businesses need to consider and be prepared for.
-While the level of cover will depend on the specific needs of each business, there are a few common scenarios that could apply.<
+Small businesses are especially vulnerable to risks as a single event can have a devastating impact on their ability to continue trading.
+While the level of cover will depend on the specific needs of each business, there are a few key points to bear in mind.

 Q: Why would I need to cover my stock?

-Let's say you buy clothes from overseas and resell them on TradeMe.
-While your computer set up might be covered under your contents policy, all the clothes sitting in your home and awaiting sale or shipping, and your packaging are considered stock and won’t be covered.
+Let's say your business involves buying clothes from overseas and reselling them on TradeMe.
+While your computer set up might be covered under a contents policy, the clothes sitting in your home and awaiting sale are considered stock and wouldn't be covered.

-Q. What would you do if these were stolen or damaged in a flood?
+Q. What would I do if stock was stolen or damaged?

-you’ll even be covered for 20% more of your business assets stock sum insured from November to January, for free.
-It’s particularly helpful if your sales grow a lot over this time and you tend to increase supplies.
+Business assets cover will help protect you from stolen or damaged stock.
+With our Tailored business policy you’ll even be covered for 20% more of your stock over the Christmas period for free.
+It’s particularly helpful if your sales grow a lot over this time and you prepare with more stock than usual.

-You might find it hard to get a business insurance policy that covers faulty imported stock – our tip is to always buy from reputable suppliers and make sure they have good refund policies in place as our policy does not cover this.
+You might find it hard to get a business insurance policy that covers faulty imported stock – our tip is to always buy from reputable suppliers and make sure they have good refund policies in place.

-Q: I’m ok to use my personal car, right?
+Q: I’m okay to use my personal car, right?

 Q: Liability cover seems extreme for my small business.
 Do I really need it?

-Even if your business is home-based, there’s still a chance you could face an expensive lawsuit for causing damages to property and/or bodily injury.
-The consequences of this can be especially tragic for small businesses as they rarely have resources to defend themselves against these claims.
-Liability insurance can help deal with the costs of these events and offer much-needed peace of mind to a small business owner.
+Even if your business is home based, there’s still a chance you could face an expensive lawsuit for causing harm to property, or even a person.
+The consequences of this can be tragic for small businesses as they rarely have the resources to defend themselves against claims.
+Liability insurance can help deal with the costs of these events and offer peace of mind to small business owners.

-Tower Insurance offers three types of liability cover which will protect your business in various ways.
+We offer three types of liability cover which can protect your business in various ways:

-Also called public liability, this option may cover you for amounts that you might need to pay because of injury or property damage that you or your goods or service have caused.
-It’s particularly relevant for service companies, but companies that sell physical goods should also consider it.
+Also called public liability, this option covers what you may need to pay out because of injury or property damage that you, your goods or services have caused.
+It’s particularly important for service companies, but companies that sell physical goods should also consider it.

-Let’s say you’re a hairdresser and have a salon set up at your home.
-Perhaps you’re dyeing a customer’s hair and the product severely burns their scalp.
-You might need to refund the cost of the service and pay medical bills.
-Now imagine your customer is a famous TV presenter and unable to work as a result of a failed hairdo – they can ask you to cover for lost wages too.
-Things can add up quickly, your liability insurance may help you cover some of the costs.
+And what if that customer is a TV presenter and is unable to work as a result of a failed hairdo?
+They could ask you to cover lost wages too.
+Things can quickly add up, but liability insurance can help you cover some of the costs.

-There are a lot of laws to keep up with, and inadvertently breaking one can cost thousands of dollars.
+There are lots of laws to keep up with and inadvertently breaking one could cost thousands of dollars.
 Even if you’re not in the wrong, you could end up having to defend yourself in court.

-Let’s say you run your online shop from home.
-You decide to have a sale to get rid of some excess stock and email all your past customers.
-When doing so, you might not consider whether they’ve agreed to email marketing from you, or you might accidentally include all your customer email addresses in the ‘to’ box.
-With one email you’ve breached privacy and unsolicited email laws.
-Having statutory liability cover may mean your defence costs are covered if one of your customers makes an official complaint, and you need to engage a lawyer.
+Imagine you run an online shop from home and decide to have a sale.
+You email all your previous customers, but you don't know whether they’ve agreed to receive email marketing from you.
+With that one email you could have breached privacy and unsolicited email laws.
+Statutory liability insurance may mean your defence costs are covered if one of those customers makes an official complaint.

-You can probably guess from the name that this is only relevant if you have employees, including permanent or seasonal help.
+You can probably guess that this is only relevant if you have employees, including permanent or seasonal help.

-If your business pays people to help tackle the workload either temporary or permanently, you officially have employees and are responsible for their wellbeing.
-Employer liability is one of the things you should look into more closely: if an employee makes a personal injury claim against your business, you may be covered for your defence.
+If your business pays people to help tackle the workload either temporary or permanently, you officially have employees and are responsible for their wellbeing at work.
+If you have employer liability cover and an employee makes a personal injury claim against your business, you may be covered for your defence.